Cable Car Lines in Other California Cities

 Casebolt Henry Casebolt stands at the controls of his overhead cable car.
 Photograph courtesy of the Museum of the City of San Francisco.
 July, 1999 Picture of the Month.

-In the mid to late 1880's, Henry Casebolt, builder of the Sutter Street Railway built an experimental line in Emeryville, California, near Oakland, to demonstrate an overhead cable system.
+In 1887, Henry Casebolt, builder of the Sutter Street Railway built an experimental line in Piedmont's Blair Park to demonstrate an overhead cable system.
 He hoped to sell it to the management of the Consolidated Piedmont Cable Company.
 They were not interested.

 Casebolt's idea was that not having to lay an expensive conduit under the street would save money.
 In this system, the cable would run on pulleys attached to cross arms on poles along the line.
 In the accompanying photograph, the grip sits atop the ornate metal structure, which reminds me of the legs under my grandmother's sewing machine.
 One of the poles is dimly visible in the background.
 In larger and clearer copies of the photograph, one can read the legend "H Casebolt's Elevated Railroad" on the dash panel of the car.
 The grip is essentially a single-jaw side grip.